Apple HomePod full review

 Pre-announcing the HomePod meant that there was a lot of talk about Apple's smart speaker in the run up to the launch, but rather than building anticipation as to which smart features the HomePod would offer, it became obvious early on that Apple's focus with the HomePod was primarily audio quality.
-The HomePod is a speaker with the benefit of some Siri features built in, rather than a voice activated assistant that just happens to play music.
+When it launched, the HomePod was a speaker with the benefit of some Siri features built in, rather than a voice activated assistant that just happens to play music.

 The main challenges facing HomePod are people's expectations of what a smart speaker should be able to do (and whether Apple's smartspeaker is capable) and the fact that a lot of people already own an Amazon or Google smart speaker.
 When it launched HomePod Apple was banking on the fact that people want a good sounding speaker, and that they are happy to spend a lot of money to get one.

 The HomePod costs £279 in the UK and $299 in the US following an April 2019 price-drop from £319 and $349 respectively.
 That's a lot more expensive than its already well established rivals, in part to reflect its superior audio quality.
 The Amazon Echo (more info) is priced at £89.99/$99.99 and the Echo Plus (more info) is £135.99/$149.99.
 While Google Home (more info) is £129/$129.

-Apple might also have been beaten to the HiFi-quality plus voice-control crown by the Sonos One, which offers high-quality audio and voice control (via Amazon's Alexa, plus compatibility with Apple Music) for just £199/$199 and often at a discount at Amazon - read Tech Advisor's Sonos One review if you'd like to learn more.
+Apple also has competition in the form of the Sonos One, which offers high-quality audio and voice control (via Amazon's Alexa, plus compatibility with Apple Music) for just £199/$199 and often at a discount at Amazon - read Tech Advisor's Sonos One review if you'd like to learn more.

-The HomePod is almost entirely covered in a "seamless 3D mesh fabric", which is acoustically transparent.
+The HomePod is almost entirely covered in a "seamless 3D mesh fabric" that is acoustically transparent (which means it won't impede a sound wave).
 At the top is a touch-sensitive display used to control the speaker (when you don't feel like taking to Siri).
 You'll also see a Siri waveform here when the personal assistant is hard at work.